 Hats off to the (somewhat disputed) king of sleep: the Koala bear.
-They’ve been reported to sleep up to 22 hours a day in captivity, over 90% of their lives.
-In the Australian wild, that figure may be closer to 14.5 hours of sleep daily, boosted by 5 additional hours of rest and inactivity.
+They’ve been reported to sleep up to 22 hours daily in captivity for over 90% of their lives.
+In the Australian wild, that figure may be closer to 14.5 hours of sleep daily, boosted by five additional hours of rest and inactivity.
 But why?
-Koalas tend to enjoy eucalyptus leaves, which are low in nutrition, high in fiber, and full of toxins.
-For this reason, it takes more energy to safely digest.
+Koalas enjoy eucalyptus leaves, which are low in nutrition, high in fiber, and full of toxins.
+For this reason, it takes more energy to digest safely.
 And what gives us energy?
 You got it.

 Little Brown Bats

 Being nocturnal certainly has its benefits.
-The dark horse in the sleepiest animal championship, little brown bats have been clocked in at some 19.9 hours a day asleep, hanging upside down in caves.
+Little brown bats, the dark horse in the sleepiest animal championship, have been clocked in at some 19.9 hours a day asleep, hanging upside down in caves.
 They also are known to hibernate half the year due to lack of food.

 Known as the “night monkey” as well, this creature also benefits from a nocturnal nature, swinging up to 17 hours of sleep.
-Their name makes an obvious allusion: big brown eyes help them see more clearly in the forests of Central and South America at nighttime.
+Their name makes an obvious allusion: big brown eyes help them see more clearly in Central and South America forests at nighttime.

 Cats Cats Cats

 No matter the size of their “meow,” you can always count on a cat to nap.
-They are cathemeral, taking quick, irregular naps all day so they can eat at any time it suits them.
-Bigger cats reign supreme in the feline Sleeplympics, with predatory lions and tigers getting up to 14-16 hours daily.
+They are cathemeral, taking quick, irregular naps all day so they can eat whenever it suits them.
+More giant cats reign supreme in the feline Sleeplympics, with predatory lions and tigers getting up to 14-16 hours daily.
 House cats aren’t far behind, averaging about half their days snoozing away.

 Hamsters and Mice